Seriously, it’s a great content platform.

 Being able to see your post or page come to life as you add content is a big bonus.

-I’ve been using Thrive Content Builder over the past eighteen months to create all my pages and posts in WordPress.
-I was very keen to see if Beaver Builder or Visual Composer could offer something better in this head-to-head comparison.
+I’ve used Thrive Architect, and Thrive Content Builder previously, to create all my pages and posts in WordPress.
+I was keen to see if Beaver Builder or Visual Composer could offer something better in this head-to-head comparison.

 Our top pick

-While both the contenders are excellent, they failed to knock Thrive Content Builder off the top spot.
+While both the contenders are excellent, they failed to knock Thrive Architect off the top spot.

-Although Visual Composer is half the price for a single site license, Thrive is well-priced for multiple sites and the membership plan is also competitive.
+Although Visual Composer is half the price for a single site license, Thrive Architect is well-priced for multiple sites, and the membership scheme is also competitive.

-For all-around versatility and value-for-money then Thrive Content Builder is our top pick.
+For all-around versatility and value-for-money, Thrive Architect is our top pick.